javsanbel2/streaming-news-worldwide/README.md

 # Streaming news world wide

-Project getting into data engineering.
 We will get a big amount of streaming data from the NewsAPI.
 We will store this requested data into a Kafka cluster through a Java spring boot application.
 After we will process this data with Spark and store in HBase and Hive.

 ![Pipeline](https://i.ibb.co/V9SG7VG/General-pipeline-2.png)